Migration Guide Self-Hosted macOS

 Organize into a clean structure

-Run the Mover with {YYYY}/{MM} {Month}/.
-Every photo lands in the correct year and month based on actual EXIF date — ready for Immich to ingest with perfect timeline order.
+In the same panel, turn on Organise into date folders, pick a template like {YYYY}/{MM} {Month}/, then click Process.
+Every photo lands in the correct year and month based on its actual EXIF date — ready for Immich to ingest with perfect timeline order.

 4